ruudwelten/tim/README.md

   too long
 - Use correct locale, now all times are UTC, which means a log past midnight CET is still showing the previous day
+- Store added timestamp for each timestamp so that `tim amend` can amend the last added timestamp instead of the highest time
 - Add projects functionality:
   - CRUD for projects (code, name, color)
   - When starting a timestamp with the project code, link it to the project and